 It can be very exciting to discover a standout isopod within an existing colony and many wonder if they have produced a new isopod species to call their own.
 Before we recommend shouting from the rooftops and putting forward your new find to be added to the record, you must know that not every new find is proof of a new scientific discovery.

-It is true there are still so many types of isopod genus and species yet to be discovered, with new isopods being identified every year, it’s not surprising for hobbyists to be enthusiastic about a new colouration or pattern found on a wild or captive bred isopod.
+It is true there are still so many types of isopod genus and species yet to be discovered, with new isopods being identified every year.
+Isopods belong to a larger group of crustaceans, which also includes woodlice and other related species, and new discoveries help refine our understanding of this group.
+It’s not surprising for hobbyists to be enthusiastic about a new colouration or pattern found on a wild or captive bred isopod.

 In order to establish if you have a truly discovered a new genus or species of isopod, it is recommended that you isolate the isopod and put it through the ‘proving out’ method.
 This means breeding the isopod with the unique trait to establish if the trait is genetic or not.